soswow/point2Line-js/README.md

 and work it out from there.

 ###`Vect2.angleBetweenUnits(vector, vector)`
 Returns the angle between the forward angles of two unit vectors.
-Use angleBetween() for vectors that are not normalized.
-This is only included
-to occasionally save a couple of internal normalize calls.
+Use `angleBetween()` for vectors that are not normalized.
+This is only included to occasionally save a couple of internal normalize calls.

 The result is always positive.
 If you also need to know the rotational direction (clockwise or counter-clockwise) you need to calculate the angle of each vector and work it out from there.

 ###`set(vector | x, y)`
 Sets vector's x, y components.
+Returns self for chaining.
 Possible arguments:
 * `x, y` - numbers to set
 * `vector` - vector which x, y will be set
-Returns self for chaining.

 ###`setZero()`
 Sets the vector to zero.
 Returns self for chaining.

 ###`copy()`
 Returns a copy of the vector.
-Use this when you want to avoid creating
-references between vectors instead of doing ```v1 = v2```, do ```v1 = v2.copy```
+Use this when you want to avoid creating references between vectors instead of doing ```v1 = v2```, do ```v1 = v2.copy()```

 ###`toString()`
-Returns a string containing the (<code>x,y</code>) components of this vector.
+Returns a string containing the `x, y` components of this vector.

 #Space2